MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

 The *Code Coverage Policy* allows breaking the build if code coverage falls below a certain value or decreases between builds.

-### Policy Result Variable
+### Policy Result Variables
 The *Code Coverage Policy* creates the following output variables, which you can use in subsequent tasks:

 - **CodeCoveragePolicyResult (deprecated)** - Set to _passed_ when the policy passed, otherwise it's set to _failed_.
 This variable will be removed with a future major update.
-Please use the variable _WarningsPolicy.Result_ instead.
+Please use the variable CodeCoveragePolicy.Result_ instead.
 - **CodeCoveragePolicy.Result** - Set to _passed_ when the policy passed, otherwise it's set to _failed_.
 - **CodeCoveragePolicy.Elements.Total** - Set to the total number of coverable elements in the current build.
 - **CodeCoveragePolicy.Elements.Covered** - Set to the number of covered elements in the current build.